NishantBhavsar/data-science-internship-project/Readme.md

 [Full report of this project](final_report.pdf)

-1. This is what your original data may look like.** :
+1. This is what your original data may look like.

 ![original data](images/original_data.PNG)

 2. This is what happened to your data!
-It looks good now, all handled by this application.**
+It looks good now, all handled by this application.

 ![cleaned data](images/clean_data.PNG)

-3. It can also generate statistical reports automatically.**
+3. It can also generate statistical reports automatically.

 ![statistical report](images/report.png)

-3. You can see all data cleaning activities and log on the dashboard.**
+3. You can see all data cleaning activities and log on the dashboard.

 ![dashboard](images/dashboard.PNG)

-4. you can also combine two data sets (files) or even subsets of them just by drag and drop or sql queryusing this data source generator.**
+4. you can also combine two data sets (files) or even subsets of them just by drag and drop or sql queryusing this data source generator.

 ![data source](images/data_source.png)